 Their business checking is one of the best ones we’ve seen on the market.
 In fact, it earned them a spot on our best business checking accounts list.

-With no monthly fees, no minimum deposits, and no “non-sufficient funds” fees, it’s a solution friendly to small business owners looking to save money and avoid being nickel-and-dimed by their banks.
+With no monthly fees, no minimum deposits, and no “non-sufficient funds” fees, it’s a solution friendly to small business owners looking to save money and avoid being nickel-and-dimed by their bank.

-They also offer a full 1% APY for account owners on your balance up to $100,000.
+BlueVine also offers a full 1% APY for account owners on your balance up to $100,000.
 That’s more than 20x the national average!
-If you’re a business owner looking to keep your money from being diminished by fees—and have it grow as it sits in your account—this is a great option for you.
+If you’re a business owner that wants to protect your money from being diminished by fees and have it grow as it sits in your account, BlueVine is a great option.

-They also have an ATM network of 38,000 strong you can draw on.
-The downside is if there isn’t an ATM within the network near you, you’re going to get hit with the ATM fee.
+They also have a robust ATM network of 38,000 locations.
+The downside is if there isn’t an in-network ATM near you, you’ll get hit with an ATM fee.

 - Line of credit